joeburton/nextjs-crud-application/README.md

 ### Tech tasks

-- &#9745; Add unit tests for front-end components
+- [x] Add unit tests for front-end components
-- &#9745; Add cypress end-to-end tests
+- [x] Add cypress end-to-end tests
-- &#9745; Add pipeline to deploy to staging and production using .github/workflows
+- [x] Add pipeline to deploy to staging and production using .github/workflows
-- &#9745; Run unit tests and end-to-end-tests when pushing to master or creating pull_requests pointing to master .github/workflows
+- [x] Run unit tests and end-to-end tests when pushing to master or creating pull_requests pointing to master .github/workflows
-- &#9746; Add tests for next.js/pages
+- [ ] Add tests for next.js/pages
-- &#9746; Add tests for graphql API
+- [ ] Add tests for graphql API
-- &#9746; Make components/ pages accessible
+- [ ] Make components/ pages accessible
-- &#9746; Connect to database rather than in memory data
+- [ ] Connect to database rather than in memory data
-- &#9746; Add next lint - check build for details
+- [ ] Add next lint - check build for details

 <br />